Epitech-Lyon/epitech-lyon.github.io/_posts/2022-02-28-algorithmes-de-tri.md

 comments: false
 ---

-Today, companies are facing the problem of trying to sort a height list of elements quickly.
-But first, what is sorting and why is it important ?
-In computer science, arranging in an ordered sequence is called "sorting".
-Sorting is a common operation in many applications, and efficient algorithms to perform it have been developed.
+In computer science, arranging elements in an ordered sequence is called "sorting".
+It is a very a common operation in many applications and efficient algorithms to perform it have been developed.

-The most common uses of sorted sequences are:
+The most common uses of sorted sequences are :
 - making lookup or search efficient.
 - making merging of sequences efficient.
 - enable processing of data in a defined order.

 For example, you might want to give priority to people who have been customers the longest, but also to people who have spent a lot of money or even to people who bought something yesterday.
 So you have to sort them by different criteria.
-Sorting is also important in performance of algorithms, it can be easier to find an element in an ordered list than in an unordered one.
+Sorting is very critical for information systems performance, since it is quicker to find an element in an ordered list than in an unordered one.

+This article discusses sorting strategies and explains how to evaluate the performances of the corresponding algorithms.

 ## What does a sorting algorithm depend on ?

 A sorting algorithm depends on two factors : Time complexity and Space complexity.
 We can also talk about the stability of the algorithm.
-Time complexity is the computational complexity that describes the amount of computer time it takes to run an algorithm.
-For example, O(log N) means time goes up linearly while the N goes up exponentially.
-So if it takes 1 second to compute 10 elements, it will take 2 seconds to compute 100 elements, 3 seconds to compute 1000 elements, and so on.

-Space complexity measures the total amount of memory that an algorithm or operation needs to run according to its input size.
+*Time complexity* is the computational complexity that describes the amount of computer time it takes to run an algorithm.
+For example, `O(log N)` means time goes up linearly while the `N` goes up exponentially.
+So if it takes 1 second to compute 10 elements, it will take 2 seconds to compute 100 elements, 3 seconds to compute 1000 elements, and so on. *Space complexity* measures the total amount of memory that an algorithm or operation needs to run according to its input size.

-The stability of a sorting algorithm is concerned with how the algorithm treats equal (or repeated) elements.
+The *stability* of a sorting algorithm is concerned with how the algorithm treats equal (or repeated) elements.
 Stable sorting algorithms preserve the relative order of equal elements, while unstable sorting algorithms don’t.

 ## Sorting algorithm evaluation

-We tested different sorting algorithms in order to find the fastest one and to explain their principles.
-We have implemented 6 different algorithms:
+We tested different sorting algorithms in order to discuss the fastest ones and to explain their principles.
+We have implemented 6 different algorithms.

 ### Selection Sort